What does Leighton mean?

 Leighton is an uncommonly occurring first name for men but a very prominent surname for both adults and children (#3933 out of 150436, Top 3%).
 (2000 U.S. Demographics)

-The only other prominent related form of Leighton (#893 from recent data) is Layton (#643 from recent data).
-These forms of Leighton are at the peak of their popularity presently (average #768).
-Layton is the most trendy boy name among these.
+Prominent related forms of Leighton (#893 from recent data) are Layton (#643 from recent data) and Leyton (#1324).
+These forms of Leighton are at the peak of their popularity presently (average #953).
+Layton and Leighton are two of the more trendy boy names among these.

-Leighton is alike in pronunciation to Laughton, Litton and Loughton.
-Other recommended similar baby names are Ashton▲, Bellton, Bergeron, Berton▼, Brighton, Briton, Chilton, Clifton▼, Creighton, Crichton, Deion▼, Delton, Deston, Felton▼, Fenton, Gershon, Hilton▼, Houghton, Jeston, Keaton▲, Keeton, Kellton, Kelton▼, Kingston▲, Langsdon, Langston▲, Langton, Laughlin, Ledon, Leedon, Leeron, Legate, Leggett, Leggitt, Lehman, Leigh, Leighland, Leith, Leron, Leshawn, Levon, Lindon, Linton, Lintonn, Lion, Liron, Litten, Littonn, Livingston, Loughlin, Meirion, Neillson, Neilson, Newton▼, Quinton▲, Remington▲, Renton, Rexton, Seaton, Seeton, Seton, Sexton, Shipton, Swinton, Teyton, Triston▼, Triton, Vinton, Welton, Wilton▼, Winston▲ and Wriston.
+Leighton▲ is alike in pronunciation to Laughton, Litton and Loughton.
+Other recommended names are Ashton, Bellton, Bergeron, Berton, Brighton, Briton, Chilton, Clifton▼, Creighton, Crichton, Deion▼, Delton, Deston, Felton, Fenton, Gershon, Hilton▼, Houghton, Jeston, Keaton▲, Keeton, Kellton, Kelton, Kingston▲, Langsdon (see Langston), Langston▲, Langton, Laughlin, Ledon, Leedon, Leeron, Legate, Leggett, Leggitt, Lehman, Leigh, Leighland, Leith, Leron, Leshawn, Levon, Lindon, Linton, Lintonn (see Linton), Lion, Liron, Litten, Littonn (see Litton), Livingston, Loughlin, Meirion, Neillson (see Nelson), Neilson, Newton▼, Quinton, Remington▲, Renton, Rexton, Seaton, Seeton, Seton, Sexton, Shipton, Swinton, Teyton, Triston, Triton, Vinton, Welton, Wilton▼, Winston▲ and Wriston.
 These names tend to be more frequently used than Leighton.